Updated for 22 years on August 4, 2016

 Not too long after the article was published, I again was contacted by Tom.
 This time he asked me if I was interested in helping him start up a new QRP club.
 To be honest, and Tom knows it, I thought there were too many QRP clubs already.
 However Tom said this would be a QRP CW club and would place emphasis on minimal QRP operation, i.e. using simple wire antennas and only using CW, no other modes.
 Well, that immediately piqued my interest and I said I certainly would be interested if the club stuck to those ideals.
 He agreed it would, and the North American QRP CW Club (NAQCC) was born in October of 2004.

 Tom was the President, and I assumed the post of VP.
-Although my duties with the club which included being webmaster for the club website, processing awards and contest results, etc. took away from my on air time, the club activities encouraged me to get on the air more.
+Although my duties with the club which included being webmaster for the club website, processing awards and contest results, etc. took away from my on air time, that was countered by the club activities encouraging me to get on the air more.
 I felt the club, dubbed "The QRP Club With A Difference" was doing things that other QRP clubs were not, and I really enjoyed the club awards program, the monthly sprints, and something I think is unique, the monthly Challenges.
 An example of a Challenge is making 30 QSO's on 30 meters in a month.
-Another is to 'get' all 26 letters of the alphabet from the call letters of stations you work.
+Another is to 'get' all 26 letters of the alphabet from the call letters of stations you work or to make up a pre-selected list of words about a certain theme the same way.
 Each month we try to come up with something different but all have the bottom line of just trying to get more CW activity on the bands to help preserve this wonderful mode.

 That's all I'm going to say about the club here.
 If I've piqued your curiousity and you want to know more, visit the club website at http://naqcc.info/.

 Shortly (18 days) before the 11 year mark was reached, I hit 4,000 consecutive days.
-I had planned to work as many stations as possible that day, but the death of a cousin who was very dear to me that very same day changed those plans.
+I had planned to work as many stations as possible that day, but the death of my cousin Virginia that very same day changed those plans.
 I did work VE1XW, HI8RV, WZ2T, KC0TLN, and NB9D on the 4,000th day, but I would have liked to have worked a lot more of you since so many have expressed such an interest in the streak and followed it closely over the years.

 As the streak continued to get longer and reached the 15 year mark, it continued to provide an incentive for me to be active on the ham bands.
 That activity provides continued satisfaction and thrills for me.

-Perhaps the biggest recent thrill was working Hawaii on 80 meters not once but twice, and almost three times in the 2009 ARRL DX contest.
+Perhaps one of the biggest thrills was working Hawaii on 80 meters not once but twice, and almost three times in the 2009 ARRL DX contest.
 Our 50th state became my 49th state on 80 meters.
-I need Alaska for an 80 meters WAS now.
+I still need Alaska for an 80 meters WAS.

 I also had another fairly good-sized DX streak in 2011.
 Beginning on March 27 when I worked OZ1GML, and continuing for 122 days, ending on July 25.
 It ended mainly because of some very strong local man-made QRN that was present for most of the day on July 26.
 At least it was there every time I tried for a DX QSO.

 On October 10, 2011, I had another major change in the streak.
-From that day on, virtually all my QSOs came on an Elecraft K2 which I used on loan, and eventually in early 2012 purchased from Mike KC2EGL.
+From that day on for about a year until something even better came along, virtually all my QSOs came on an Elecraft K2 which I used on loan, and eventually in early 2012 purchased from Mike KC2EGL.
 The fantastic receiver in the K2 made a big difference in my battle against local man-made QRN.
 I could now dig out much weaker signals than before.
-I also got Mike's KX-1 and have used it and will continue to use it for portable operations.
+I also got Mike's KX1 and have used it for portable operations.
 That's the one I helped him build as a NAQCC project back in 2008/2009.

-I don't know if a streak this long could be maintained under the same conditions using another mode besides CW.
+I don't know if a streak this long could be maintained under the same conditions using another mode than CW.
 At least I'm sure it wouldn't be as easy.
-I've never come seriously close to missing a day, although on some days it took a lot of listening and/or calling CQ before a contact came along.
+I've never come seriously close to missing a day, although on a few days here and there it took a lot of listening and/or calling CQ before a contact came along.